browserengineering/book/book/chrome.md

             self.default_style_sheet = CSSParser(f.read()).parse()
 ```

-The `load`, `scrolldown`, `click`, and `draw` methods all move to
+The `load`, `scrolldown`, `click`, and `draw` methods also move to
 `Tab`, since that's now where all web-page-specific data lives.

-But
-since the `Browser` controls the canvas and handles events, it decides
+But since the `Browser` controls the canvas and handles events, it
-when rendering happens and which tab does the drawing.
-After all, you
+decides when rendering happens and which tab does the drawing.
+After
-only want one tab drawing its contents at a time![^unless-windows]
+all, you only want one tab drawing its contents at a
+time![^unless-windows] So let's remove the `draw` calls from the
+`load` and `scrolldown` methods, and in `draw`, let's pass the canvas
+in as an argument:

 [^unless-windows]: Unless the browser implements multiple windows, of course.

-So let's remove the `draw` calls from the `load` and `scrolldown`
-methods, and in `draw`, let's pass the canvas in as an argument:

 ``` {.python}
 class Tab: